indieopensource/enterprise-ready-supplement/terms.md

-# Enterprise Ready Open Software License
+# Enterprise Ready Open Software Supplement

 ## <a id="Purpose"></a>Purpose